MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-v3.md

 [!INCLUDE[cc-applies-to-psa-app-1x-2x](../includes/cc-applies-to-psa-app-1x-2x.md)]

 ## Project Service Automation and Field Service
 Both Dynamics 365 Project Service Automation and Dynamics 365 Field Service use the Universal Resourcing Scheduling (URS) solution for resource scheduling.
 If you have Project Service Automation and Field Service in your instance, upgrade both solutions to the latest version.
-For Project Service Automation, that isversion 3.x.
+For Project Service Automation, that is version 3.x.
 For Field Service, it is version 8.x.
 Upgrading Project Service Automation or Field Service will install the latest version of URS.
 If both the Project Service Automation and Field Service solutions in the same instance aren’t upgraded to the latest version, there might be some inconsistent behavior.

 ## Resource assignments
 In Project Service Automation version 2 and version 1, task assignments were stored as child tasks (also called line tasks) in the **Task entity**, and indirectly related to the **Resource Assignment** entity.
 The line task was visible in the assignment pop-up window on the Work Breakdown Structure (WBS).